-Your corporate investment in 2020 helps launch Kansas City’s first locally controlled civic newsroom.
+Your corporate investment helps launch Kansas City’s first locally controlled civic newsroom.

 We are pleased to discuss custom sponsorship opportunities, including presenting sponsorship of select program elements.
-As we explore different platforms and opportunities for sponsor engagement and intersections, please begin to think about your digital assets — video, virtual tour, data — that can be shared with the event audience.
+As we explore different platforms and opportunities for sponsor engagement and intersections, please begin to think about your digital assets — video, virtual tour, data — that can be shared with our audience.

 Want to learn more?
 Email email@example.com.

 We subscribe to standards of editorial independence adopted by the Institute for Nonprofit News:

 We are committed to transparency in every aspect of funding our organization.
 Accepting financial support does not mean we endorse donors or their products, services or opinions.

 We accept gifts, grants and sponsorships from individuals, organizations and foundations to help with our general operations, coverage of specific topics and special projects.
 As a pending 501(c)(3) nonprofit that operates as a public trust, we do not pay certain taxes.
 We may receive funds from standard government programs offered to nonprofits or similar businesses.